Use this trick to get the best deal on a new TV

 Samsung

 The QN show it’s a QLED TV.
 The 65 is the screen size in inches.
-The Q900 is the most recent generation.
+The Q90 is the most recent generation.
 It means it’s an LED-array-backlit quantum dot LCD TV with 8K UHD resolution.
-The R means it’s a 2019 model and the BFXZA is the extra fluff.
+The R means it’s a 2019 model and the AFXZA is the extra fluff.

 Sony